• Testing Lab

 POP Regulated Substances

-Persistent Organic Pollutants - The Enviropass Testing Approach
+Persistent Organic Pollutants, Halogen-Free, and Low-Halogen - The Enviropass Testing Approach

-As with Europe RoHS, Enviropass recommends the documentary approach with suppliers and subcontractors for POP testing against legal obligations like the European regulation 2019/1021 on persistent organic pollutants.
+As with RoHS, Enviropass recommends the documentary approach with suppliers and subcontractors for testing against legal obligations like the European regulation 2019/1021 on persistent organic pollutants and non-mandatory requirements like IEC 61249-2-21 and JS709C on halogen-free and low-halogen.

-This method offers the best value for your money, avoiding dozens of expensive testings for potentially dangerous substances present in a tested product.
+This method offers the best value for your money, avoiding dozens of expensive analytical tests for potentially dangerous substances in a tested product.

-By using Classic POP, you allow Enviropass to tackle the documentary assessment of your products, including:
+By using the classic approach, you allow Enviropass to tackle the documentary assessment of your products, including:

 • Up-to-date data collection with your suppliers/subcontractors;